-- o New project
+- New project

-- o Rename project
+- Rename project

 - o Change project output folder

-- Duplicate project not yet implemented
+- Duplicate project

 - o Delete project

-- o Import project not yet implemented
+- o Import project

-- Export project not yet implemented
+- Export project

 3.2.1.
 New project

 The user creates a new project by clicking on the 'New project' button or right mouse click and select 'New project'.
 The user is guided through a wizard where he defines several parameters before PERSAM creates the project.
 The wizard process is described in detail in section 5.